scurvyirv/make-my-readme/newReadMe.md

 - [Questions](#questions)

 ## Installation
-To install, make sure to download inquirer version 8.2.6
+to install, please download inquirer version 8.2.6 using command line

 ## Usage
-Make me Readme is made for project or content creators who want to outline the function of their work in streamline fashion
+this project serves content and project creators looking to outline their work in a standardized fashion

 ## License